DIY Crepe Paper Flowers for Weddings

 And you’re done!

-It’ll take you a long time to even get one done, so if you’re planning on doing 5 bouquets worth like I am, you should start yesterday.
+It’ll take you a long time to even get one done, so if you’re planning on doing five bouquets worth like I am, you should start yesterday.

 One thing I’m not pleased with is the yellow color.
-Paper Mart only sold 2 shades of yellow—this one, and a golden looking one that I don’t like.
+Paper Mart only sold two shades of yellow—this one, and a golden looking one that I don’t like.
 Where do you guys buy sheets of crepe paper?
-And what paper flower tutorials have you tried?
+Is anyone else doing yellow and white flowers?
+And what crepe paper flowers tutorials have you tried?